Who We Are

-Navigate the Maze to Achievement, Inc. (NTMA) is a non-profit, educational enrichment program that prepares black students in Brooklyn for the Specialized High School Admissions Test and supports the students socially and academically while in high school.
+Navigate the Maze to Achievement, Inc. (NTMA) is a non-profit, educational enrichment program that prepares Black and Latino students for the Specialized High School Admissions Test and supports the students socially and academically while in high school.

 In 2010, Allison Shillingford established Navigate the Maze to help dozens of Bedford-Stuyvesant families maneuver through the complex processes required to get their children enrolled in the best independent schools in New York City.
 After years of successfully serving Brooklyn families and students, Shillingford changed the focus of the program, and the name and model evolved to Navigate the Maze to Achievement.
 NTMA specifically serves academically gifted and talented black students in the NYC public school population who are underrepresented in the NYC specialized high school population.
 The program focuses on preparing these students to test into these specialized high schools, close the educational gap, and give them better educational options.
 NTMA was launched in Brooklyn and will encompass all five boroughs over the next five years.

 On a child-by-child basis, NTMA staff will identify and analyze the student’s strengths and challenges on the practice specialized high school admissions test to determine how the program can best benefit them.

 This program requires a serious commitment from the students, so it is vital, from the start, that they dedicate themselves to the work required in order get the most out of the program.

 Parent Interview–Parent support is equally important to the success of our students.
 NTMA requires a commitment from the parents to make the program most effective for their students.

 Classes and Daily Schedule